mrkkrp/plan-b/README.md

 * `withNewContainer`
 * `withExistingContainer`

-You specify name of object to edit or create, options (more on them below), and an action that gets a `Path` argument with the same type as object you intend to edit (we use type-safe file paths from [`path`](https://hackage.haskell.org/package/path) package here to prevent a certain class of potential bugs).
-Then, having that path, you can perform all actions you want to and if at some point during this editing an exception is thrown, state of file system is rolled back — you get no corrupted files, half-way edited directories, everything is intact as if nothing happened at all.
+You specify name of an object to edit or create, options (more on them below), and an action that gets a `Path` argument with the same type as object you intend to edit (we use type-safe file paths from [`path`](https://hackage.haskell.org/package/path) package here to prevent a certain class of potential bugs).
+Then, having that path, you can perform all actions you want to and if at some point during this editing an exception is thrown, state of file system is rolled back—you get no corrupted files, half-way edited directories, everything is intact as if nothing happened at all.
 If, however, the action is executed successfully (i.e. no exceptions thrown), all your manipulations are reflected in the